-Each channel's voltage loop is controlled by the corresponding reference generated by the digital card.
+While the digital card is enabled, each channel's voltage loop is controlled by the corresponding reference generated by the digital card.
 The voltage limit references are fixed at approximately 10% above the nominal output voltage.
 The current limit references are accessible for remote digital programming using the CURR command while in voltage mode (See PAR.
 B.48).